RasaHQ/rasa/docs/user-guide/prototype-an-assistant.rst

 .. note::

-    Note: For this prototype, we have only defined responses, meaning the only thing the assistant does is respond with a predefined message.
+    For this prototype, we have only defined responses, meaning the only thing the assistant does is respond with a predefined message.
 Custom actions, however, can be defined to do whatever you’d like.
     For example, for the user goal of subscribing to a newsletter, you could create a custom action that adds the user’s email to a database.
-You can see an example of this in Sara’s action code.
+You can see an example of this in `Sara's action code <action code>`_.

-6. Train and run
+7. Train and run
 ~~~~~~~~~~~~~~~~

 Rasa has a command line interface that allows you to train and run your bot from a terminal.